Denton ISD looking to open virtual campus with dedicated teachers and principals

 She said registrations in March will help the district get a handle on how many students they might be accommodating with the program, which would help the campus’s eventual principal determine how many teachers would be needed.

-DISD teachers interested will be able to express interest in the program, but the principal will be able to select who would be best for the program.
+Denton ISD teachers who are interested will be able to express interest in the program, but the principal will be able to select who would be best for the program.

 Rainey said she and other area superintendents are working on the K-8 academy’s structure with the 2021-22 school year in mind, but it’s possible it might live on into the future.

-As of February 2021, roughly 26% of DISD's total enrolled students were taking classes virtually.
-That equates to 8,020 students, according to Tuesday's board meeting.
+As of this month, roughly 26% of Denton ISD’s total enrolled students were taking classes virtually.
+That equates to 8,020 students, according to Tuesday’s board meeting.

 While remote classes aren’t a fit for everybody, local educators have long made clear some students are flourishing in the model.

-If the worst were to happen and all 8,000 left the district, DISD would be out approximately $64.1 million in funding.
+If the worst were to happen and all 8,000 left the district, Denton ISD would be out about $64.1 million in funding.
 Because upward of 80% of its budget goes toward personnel costs, that unlikely hypothetical could mean more than 800 staffers would lose their jobs after such a dramatic enrollment hit.

 As of Wednesday, Rainey said the district didn’t really have an upper threshold on how many students it would be willing to accommodate for the virtual academy.

-Much like traditional brick-and-mortar schools, the academy would be open to out-of-district transfer students, so DISD might even pick up some students whose families lived in districts that had scrapped their respective online learning models.
+Much like traditional brick-and-mortar schools, the academy would be open to out-of-district transfer students, so Denton ISD might even pick up some students whose families lived in districts that had scrapped their respective online learning models.

 Officials confirmed the job for the academy’s principal would be posted shortly, and they would look to hire people for the program from within the district.